brizzbane/surgetrader/README-telegram.md

 In the `src` directory `cp config.ini.sample to config.ini` and then enter the `api_id` and `api_hash` you got above

-Then one time, you need to run this command:

-    shell> invoke telegramclient

-Here is what you will see:

-    schemelab@metta:~/prg/surgetrader/src$ invoke telegramclient
-    2018-04-11 19:46:42,933 tasks.py:148 <BEGIN process=telegrambot>
-    Pyrogram v0.6.5, Copyright (C) 2017-2018 Dan Tes <https://github.com/delivrance>
-    Licensed under the terms of the GNU Lesser General Public License v3 or later (LGPLv3+)

-    Enter phone number: 18005551212
-    Is "18005551212" correct? (y/n): y
-    Enter phone code: 19879
-    2018-04-11 19:47:09,738 tasks.py:153 <END process=telegrambot>

-So this is fine, and if a signal comes in it will trade it.
-But you are better off having the bot run even if you disconnect.
+### Build and init the Telegram initialization and invocation scripts.

+Follow the instructions in `surgetrader/src/sh/README`

-### So Let's have the bot run even if we logout of our linux box
+### Have the bot run even if we logout of our linux box

 Now, you simply need to have the telegram client poll the channel forever.
 Whenever it identifies a trade signal, it will trade it and set a profit point.

-    shell> nohup invoke telegramclilent &
+    shell> cd surgetrader/src
+    shell> ./sh/gohup-SessionName

 HOWEVER: I do recommend that you use the file `gohup.sample` to invoke your nohup jobs.

    shell> cd surgetrader/src/sh
+   shell> python build.py
    shell> cp gohup.sample gohup

 Then whenever you want to invoke the telegram client on one or more telegram channels you